strongloop/strongloop.com2/_posts/2018-10-30-loopback-4-ga.md

 Previously, we added basic support for integrating with 3rd party services, e.g. SOAP and REST services.
 In this release, we've built on top of this foundation to improve developer experience.
 It includes adding sugar API for registering services and automated registration via boot.
 We also introduced [`lb4 service`](https://loopback.io/doc/en/lb4/Service-generator.html) command to create a Service class for a selected datasource.

 ### Validation and Coercion
 At the HTTP layer, we offered validation and coercion for request body and parameters.
-It is also applicable to object parameters with a complete OpenAPI schema, as explained in our recent [blog post](https://strongloop.com/strongblog/fundamental-validations-for-http-requests/).
+It is also applicable to object parameters with a complex OpenAPI schema, as explained in our recent [blog post](https://strongloop.com/strongblog/fundamental-validations-for-http-requests/).

 Check out the [documentation](https://loopback.io/doc/en/lb4/Parsing-requests.html) for more details.